mimoduo/mimogear/docs/sass/mimo.md

 # Mimo

-The mimo partials refer to the grid, slideshow, lightbox, and mimo-theme available within Mimogear.
+The mimo partials refer to the grid, slideshow, lightbox, and theme available within Mimogear.

 **Wondering where all those styles came from?
-You might want to delete the mimo-theme found in /src/sass/mimo/**
+You might want to delete the theme found in /src/sass/mimo/theme or set $keepMimoTheme to false in /src/sass/configuration.

 ## Sail